nully0x/bitcoin-lnurl-auth-usage/README.md

 Reconfigure to persist to a database instead of Map Object in memory

-Rescale to return json which can then be processed into qr code on the from end instead of html/text format returned by default to the client.
+Rescale to return json which can then be processed into qr code on the frontend instead of html/text format returned by default to the client.